l3paulina/Master_thesis_code_and_data/README.md

 ## Dataset Files:

 ### 1. Dataset 1.csv
-The first dataset used in the Master thesis from D. Olszewski, et al, used for the creation of reproducibility criteria for machine learning research papers.
+The first dataset used in the Master thesis from D. Olszewski, et al, for the creation of reproducibility criteria for machine learning research papers.
 This file already contains data after part of the filtering from the 2.1.2 section was performed in Excel.
 The "Reproduced" column was filtered to only "0" and "1" values.

 ### 2. Dataset 2.csv
-The second dataset used in the Master thesis from E. Raff, used for the creation of reproducibility criteria for machine learning research papers.
+The second dataset used in the Master thesis from E. Raff, for the creation of reproducibility criteria for machine learning research papers.
 This file already contains data after most of the data transformations from the 2.1.2 section were performed in Excel.
 The values were replaced respectively to the instructions given in that section.

 ### 3. New Annotated Dataset.xlsx
 The new dataset created from sampling a subset of from D. Olszewski, et al., containing 139 research papers, described in section 2.2.2, used in the evaluation and example analyses of the created quantitative reproducibility measure with WSM for machine learning research papers.
 The first page in the Excel file is the author's annotation of the research paper's reproducibility criteria scores, the second page contains "ChatGPT" annotations of the research paper's reproducibility criteria scores, the third page contains the final reproducibility criteria score annotation for the research papers.